mesonbuild/meson/readme.txt

 cd source_root; mkdir build; meson.py build

 To compile, cd into your build directory and type 'ninja'.
 To run unit tests, type 'ninja test'.

-Installing takes a few more arguments:
+Install is the same but it can take an extra argument:

 DESTDIR=/destdir/path ninja install